dasariramacharan/az-pg/Services/Azure Resource Manager.md

 You can use the activity logs to find an error when troubleshooting or to monitor how a user in your organization modified a resource.
 You can filter the logs by many different values including which user initiated the operation.

+##Custom policies
+      You define policies with JSON and then apply those policies either across your subscription or within a resource group.
+Policies are different than role-based access control because they're applied to resource types. e.g : * naming convention on resources,
+         * limit which types and instances of resources can be deployed,
+         * or limit which regions can host a type of resource.
+         * You can require a tag value on resources to organize billing by departments.